Deadalive: Filming and effects

-Due to Duchovny's contract, he was available for shooting only on certain days.
+Because of Duchovny's contract, he was only available for filming on certain days.
 Spotnitz commented on the irony of "paying all this money to get [Duchovny's] services for a limited time" only to have him spend most of the episode "in a hospital bed, semi-dead".
 He later lamented the limited access to Duchovny as it prevented the "most satisfying use of the actor or character".
-Some scenes featuring Mulder were filmed using different people.
-For instance, the scene in which Mulder is exhumed was filmed with a double who wore a mask of Duchovny's face.
-Head make-up artist Cheri Montesanto-Medcalf later said "It was brilliant, because nobody knew that."
+Due to Duchovny's unavailability, a stunt double who wore a mask of the actor's face was used when filming the scene in which Mulder is exhumed; head make-up artist Cheri Montesanto-Medcalf later noted that the effect was "brilliant, because nobody knew" it was not actually Duchovny in the casket.
 For the shots of the stunt double as well as of Duchovny later in the episode, she used egg whites and a facial mask to give Mulder's skin a "really cool, old, dried-up cracked skin effect."